 Welcome to Changing Gearz

-DUE TO COVID, CHANGING GEARZ IS CURRENTLY CLOSED.
-WE WILL RE OPEN IN SEPTEMBER AND WILL CONFIRM THE DATE OF OPENING IN DUE COURSE.
+CHANGING GEARZ IS CURRENTLY CLOSED DUE TO CORONAVIRUS RESTRICTIONS.
+WE WILL REOPEN AS SOON AS POSSIBLE AND WILL CONFIRM THE DATE OF OPENING IN DUE COURSE.
 The Changing Gearz Project was set up in 2015 and is part of the ESF funded Inspire to Achieve and Inspire to Work projects in Torfaen County Borough Council.

 The Inspire 2 Project